featheredtoast/hubot-discourse-adapter/README.md

 yo hubot --adapter=discourse-adapter
 ```

-## Limitations
+## Discourse configuration

-Currently there is no reliable way to notify Hubot on messages other than `@username`, or by setting watched topics/categories to "watched" manually.
+By default, Discourse does not send users alert messages unless directly notified via `@username`, or by quoting.

+In order to receive messages without a direct reply, you may either set the bot account's watched topics/categories to "watched" manually, or allow for "opt-in notifications".

+For opt-in notifications, set the bot's user preferences, notifications and set `When I post in a topic, set that topic to` `Watching` After the first reply, Hubot will then listen for any post after its first reply.